raikasdev/mastopoet/README.md

 - [Bird UI](https://github.com/ronilaukkarinen/mastodon-bird-ui) (Dark, Light)
 - Mastodon (Dark, Dark + light interaction labels, Light)

+## Images/profile pictures not working?

+This is due to CORS.
+I cannot do anything about it, as the whole process is done client-side.

+If you want to get Mastopoet working on your instance, contact your admin and ask them to allow anonymous CORS (crossOrigin: "anonymous") requests for their Mastodon media server.

 ## Deploying

 You can use Docker (instructions below), or simply host the website on a static platform.
 Mastopoet is a React SPA, compiled by Vite, allowing it to be deployed to pretty much any hosting service.
 My recommendations are Cloudflare Pages, Netlify and Github Pages.